Gopiputta1999/AI-Powered-Calculator/README.md

 Powered by Google Gemini Splash AI, the system interprets user-drawn input and supports:
 - Mathematical problem solving via handwritten expressions
-- Abstract and conceptual query handling, such as _“What is the meaning of infinity?”_ or _“Which came first, the chicken or the egg?”_
+- Abstract and conceptual query handling, such as “What is the meaning of infinity?” or “Which came first, the chicken or the egg?”
-- Real-world scenario modeling**, connecting logic, philosophy, and mathematics
+- Real-world scenario modeling, connecting logic, philosophy, and mathematics

 ## Technologies Used